In this post learn about taking the bus to Pattaya from Suvarnabhumi Airport and:

 Filter your search using the options for:

-As a general guide to get a reasonable standard, look for places with at least 200 reviews and a score of at least 7.0 or higher and then sort by Most Recent and read the most recent reviews.
+As a general guide to get a reasonable standard, look for places with at least 200 reviews and a score of at least 7.5 or higher and then sort by Most Recent and read the most recent reviews.

 There are many guest friendly hotels in Pattaya for less than 600 baht per night although some may charge a joiners fee for additional guests.

-If you really want to treat yourself, then my personal favourite is located at the other end of the Pattaya Bay and is very suitable for those with young families.
+If you really want to treat yourself, then my personal favourite is located at the other end of the Pattaya Bay and is very suitable for those people with young families.

-If you are thinking of taking the bus to Pattaya and want something a bit more upmarket than this Agoda link to The Dusit Thani Hotel will show availability and pricing.
+If you are thinking of taking the bus to Pattaya from Bangkok Airport and want something a bit more upmarket, then this Agoda link to The Dusit Thani Hotel will show availability and pricing.

 I have stayed here several times and find it really convenient, being located right by the Dolphin Roundabout with direct access to Beach Road.

-If you haven't been to Pattaya before then maybe you are interested in other things to do in Pattaya, so please check out my experience when I went from Koh Chang to Pattaya.
+If you haven't been to Pattaya before then maybe you are interested in other things to do in Pattaya, so please check out my experience when I went on a trip from Koh Chang to Pattaya.

 In three days I visited Walking Street a couple of times, went to Koh Lan on the Ferry and also visited the Nong Nooch gardens.

 If you want a different perspective, then check out my visit report on the Centara Grand Mirage Beach Resort at Naklua.